hse7771/btc-price-bot/docs/deployment.md

 - **Auto-Restart:**
   Compose services can be configured to always restart on failure.
 - **Volume Mapping:**
   Persistent data (DB/logs) should be mapped to host volumes for reliability.
+Be sure to mount only the persistent data subfolder.

 The project includes a ready-to-use [`docker-compose.yml`](../docker-compose.yml).